microsoft/finops-toolkit/docs-mslearn/toolkit/open-data.md

 ---
 title: Open data for FinOps
-description: Use open data to normalize and enhance your FinOps reporting. ms.topic: concept-article
+description: Use open data to normalize and enhance your FinOps reporting, ensuring accurate and consistent data for better insights and decision-making. ms.topic: concept-article
 author: bandersmsft
 ms.author: banders